pharo-spec/smalltodo-example/SmallTODO-Tutorial-1.md

 ```

 ### A TODOTask class
-Since this application will show and edit a simple TODO list, we need to create a class that models the task.
-We are going to have tge simplest approach possible for this example, but is clear it can be a lot more complex.
+Since this application will show and support the edition of a simple TODO list, we need to create a class that models the task.
+We are going to have the simplest approach possible for this example, but is clear it can be a lot more complex.

 ```Smalltalk
 Object subclass: #TODOTask
 	slots: { #done. #title }